 Content blocks can be dragged vertically or horizontally within the layout.
 To move a block, click and hold the handle in the top left of a content block, drag the block to where you'd like it to go, and release.

 When you move a content block, we’ll highlight the Preheader, Header, Body,Column, and Footer sections to indicate where in the layout you're about to drop the block.
 When you move a block to a different section, it will take on any style preferences for that section.

 Set style and settings

-Use the Style and Settings tabs to customize the design of individual content blocks in your campaign.
-Click a content block to bring up the editor, and choose the Style or Settings tab to make changes.
+Use the Style and Settings tabs to customize the design of individual content blocks.
+Click a content block in your email, landing page, or website to bring up the editor, and choose the Style or Settings tab to make changes.